ipfs/ipfs-docs/docs/install/command-line.md

 ### Downgrade using IPFS Update

-Use the `revert` function to roll-back to a previous version of Go-IPFS.
+Use the `revert` function to roll-back to a previous version of Go-IPFS:

 ```bash
 ipfs-update revert